vivo-ai-lab/BlueLM/README_EN.md

 # News and Updates

 - 2024.03.25 We update the checkpoints of BlueLM-7B-Chat-32K to support function calling capability.
 We provide an OpenAI-style API in [api_server.py](openai_api_demo/api_server.py).
 We upload BlueLM-7B-Chat-32K-AWQ and BlueLM-7B-Chat-GPTQ models.
+- 2024.12.25 We are changing the open-source license for the large model of this project to the [OpenAtom Model License](https://github.com/vivo-ai-lab/BlueLM/blob/main/OpenAtom%20Model%20License.pdf).

 # Models Introduction